 WikiJob A/B Tested Social Proof, Leading To Increased Purchases

-WikiJob is UK’s largest graduate jobs website.
-It was started by Chris and Ed in 2007, to have a community where people could share their knowledge of employers, interviews, and application processes.
+WikiJob is the UK’s largest graduate jobs website.
+It was started by Chris and Ed in 2007 to build a community where people could share their knowledge of employers, interviews, and application processes.
 The purpose is to help people seeking employment be informed and shape their careers better.

 WikiJob has grown to be a profitable company, employing several staff, and proudly boasts many of the world’s largest brands as their clients.
 It now attracts over 500,000 visits a month.

 [This success story is based on a chat between Chris Muktar, Founder, WikiJob, and Paras Chopra, Founder, VWO.]

 A previous test displayed the same testimonials further down the page and had no discernible impact on conversion.
 However, it’s commonly thought that social proof can help in the sales process, so we wanted to leave nothing to chance and test it.

 There were 2 conversion goals.
 The first was the click-through to PayPal checkout.
 The other was to complete it and then buy something.

 The test was run on the page https://www.wikijob.co.uk/aptitude-tests.
 Most of the traffic was from the main https://www.WikiJob.co.uk website.
 The traffic to their website was almost entirely organic.

 WikiJob used VWO for A/B testing.
 They had tested a number of changes in the past and had some great results.
 This time they were testing the effect of 3 lines of testimonials from their customers and their impact on sales.